 Share your feedback in comments if you make tried making this Malaysian Chicken Curry.

 Or post on Instagram and tag @wokstar #wokstarway

 Note 1: Just a word of warning, curry powder has tumeric, it turns everything yellow!
 So, cover your countertops if you don’t want any stains.

 Note 2: I used Nuwave Mosaic Precision Induction Wok Stove to cook this curry.
 This is not a sponsored post.
 I wrote a review about this stove here.
 If you cannot have open flame where you live, this is a GREAT ALTERNATIVE!

 2 trays of chicken thighs, drumsticks or quarters (skinless if you want)

 1 large onion, cubed

-2 tblsp. canola or vegetable oil for frying
+2 tblsp. grape seed oil for frying

 enough water to just cover chicken